edoardottt/programming-fundamentals/README.md

 **The workbook(programming-fundamentals/WorkBook) is MY implementation of that directory.**

+If you want to translate it from italian to english just send me a message :)

 The course corcerned about:

       - Introduction to programming using the Python language